ansys/aali-flowkit/doc/source/api_reference/externalfunctions/index.md

 Parameters:

 - llmResponse: the text response from the LLM containing JSON with criteria suggestions
+- traceID: the trace ID in decimal format
+- spanID: the span ID in decimal format

 Returns:

 - criteriaSuggestions: the list of criteria suggestions extracted from the LLM response
+- childSpanID: the child span ID created for this operation

+<a name="ExtractDesignRequirementsAndSearchCriteria"></a>
+## func ExtractDesignRequirementsAndSearchCriteria

+	func ExtractDesignRequirementsAndSearchCriteria(userInput string, traceID string, spanID string) (designRequirements string, availableSearchCriteria []string, childSpanID string)

+ExtractDesignRequirementsAndSearchCriteria parses the user input JSON and returns the design requirements string and the list of available search criteria GUIDs.

+Tags:

+- @displayName: Extract Design Requirements and Search Criteria

+Parameters:

+- userInput: the user input JSON string
+- traceID: the trace ID in decimal format
+- spanID: the span ID in decimal format

+Returns:

+- designRequirements: the extracted design requirements string
+- availableSearchCriteria: the extracted list of attribute GUIDs
+- childSpanID: the child span ID created for this operation

 <a name="ExtractJSONStringField"></a>
 ## func ExtractJSONStringField